stjudecloud/rfcs/text/0000-quality-assurance-pipeline.md

 ## Metrics for RNAseq

-The quality metrics of special concern for RNAseq include mapping percentage, and exomic regional coverage.
+The quality metrics of special concern for RNAseq include mapping percentage, percentage properly paired reads, and exomic regional coverage.
 Mapping quality is also critical.

 ## Proposals